-How to create a link
+How to create linked text

 When you add a Text/HTML module to a page, you can use the link tool in the WYSIWYG (what-you-see-is-what-you-get) editor to easily convert plain text into a link.
 This article outlines the steps.